brioux/PPA-MOO/README.md

 Run model from run.gms

-parameters.gms 		includes declares all model coefficeints distributinos.gms 	defines the distribution fapplied to the bids or each decision criteria PPA_model.gms 		provides the model statement, including the EMP code used to generate the bi-level problem energy_capacity_prices.gms sets the prices and their distrbutions based using the variable and fixed costs weights.gms 		generates the report writer post solve
+parameters.gms 		decleration all model coefficeints PPA_model.gms 		provides the model statement, including the EMP code used to generate the bi-level problem